 I won't keep you in suspense: here's why energy storage is the classic tall pole of renewable energy.
-I'm just going to use solar energy for today's discussion because that's the sole power source I use in the Edenicity reference design.
-See the show notes to download a copy.
+I'm just going to use solar energy for today's discussion because that's the sole power source I used in the Edenicity Reference Design.

 So we're back to pure solar power plus storage.

 Gubkin sent me a link to a dothemath.com article that tackled the energy storage problem way back in 2011.
 The article supposed that we could use the cheapest battery technology available at the time: lead acid.
 Then it calculated how much lead we would need to store seven days of energy at the current US consumption rate.